Carreau/phd-dissertation/parts/roleofactin.rst

 We can ave a first look into the mesenchymal mode of locomotion of cells, which is also often referred to as crawling.
 To understand how a cell is able to crawl, to move itself, we will in particular take the example of the lamellipodium.
-Lamellipodia is a characteristic structure of cells moving on a 2D substrate.
+The lamellipodium is a characteristic structure found in cells moving on a 2D substrate.
 By its nature, motion using lamellipodia is one of the easiest to study using microscopy which might explain why it is one of the best know process of cell displacement.
 None the less, it does not diminish its importance in tissues behavior as all epithelial cell can be considered as moving on a 2D substrate.
-Beyond lamellipodia, structure that are responsible for cell motion are filopodia and pseudopodia.
+Beyond lamellipodia, further structures that are responsible for cell motion are filopodia and pseudopodia.
 They mainly differ from lamellipodia by their shape and the organisation of the actin structure inside.
 Lamellipodia-based motion can move a cell up to a few micrometers per minute.